GrumpyMeow/abnamro-hass/README.md

 Each retrieved transaction will be passed to my Home Assistant via a Home Assistant webhook.
 An automation is triggered and queueud for each transaction.
 The information of the first transaction is then displayed on a dashboard and can be given a category and saved or ignored via buttons.

 For some accuracy this process must be done every day.
+In a text file the date is stored on which this process is ran.
+This is used to not double import transactions.

 ## Helpers